flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

     - ONCE : The generator will trigger a set of failures only once and go to OFF mode
     - TAKE OFF : The generator will wait until FL or TOGA thrust is set to arm itself.
 It will trigger a set of failures only once until another take off event occurs.
     - REPEAT : The generator will trigger a set of failures every time the conditions are met.

+### Max Failures and Number of Failures

+Each generator defines a specific number of failures to be trigger at the same time and a maximum number of failures.

+The number of failures will activate up to the total number of failures configured for the flight.

+### Failure Pool Selection

+Each failure generator allows to select specifically which failures can be triggered.
+You may select any combination of failures:
+- Individual failures
+- Entire systems
+- or all at once.

+Only a specified number of failures randomly picked in this set will be triggered by the generator.

+!!! tip ""
+    You can create several failure generators of the same type so that specific failures may happen at specific conditions different to other sets of failures.

 ### Altitude Failure Generator